sciruiz/exploring-vulnerabilities-peru/literature-review/README.md

 Please cite the article as:
 > Mezza et al. (On Revision). *Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands*. _The Journal of Climate Change and Health_.
-Future work should prioritize integration of environmental surveillance with public health datasets, and investment in both infrastructural and educational adaptive strategies.
-Moreover, standardizing methodologies across studies will improve comparability and meta-analytic potential.